argosity/stockor-scripts/README.md

-lb-scripts
+Stockor scripts
 ==========

-This is a collection of scripts that peform various actions against the LegerBuddy API
+This is a collection of scripts that peform various actions against the Stockor API

 Currently there are scripts that are used to load the demo data onto the demo website.